timescale/docs/_partials/_cloud-connect.md

 1. In the [Timescale portal][tsc-portal], at the `Services` tab, find the service you want to connect to, and check it is marked as `Running`.
-1. Click the name of the service you want to connect to see the connection information.
-Take a note of the `Service URL`.
 1.  [](#)<Optional /> If you have not stored a copy of your password, you can reset it by navigating to the `Operations` tab, and clicking `Reset password`.
 You can choose your own password for the service, or allow